John Baptist Purcell

-John Baptist Purcell (February 26, 1800 – July 4, 1883) was an American prelate of the Catholic Church.
-He served as Bishop of Cincinnati from 1833 to his death in 1883, and he was elevated to the rank of archbishop in 1850.
+John Baptist Purcell (February 26, 1800 – July 4, 1883) was an Irish-born American prelate of the Catholic Church.
+He served as bishop of Cincinnati in Ohio from 1833 to his death in 1883, and he was elevated to the rank of archbishop in 1850.
 He formed the basis of Father Ferrand, the Ohio-based "Irish by birth, French by ancestry" character in the prologue of Willa Cather's historical novel Death Comes for the Archbishop who goes to Rome asking for a bishop for New Mexico Territory.

 Early life and education

-John Baptist Purcell was born at Mallow, County Cork, Ireland on February 26, 1800, the son of Edward and Johanna Purcell who gave their children all the advantages of the education attainable at a time when the penal laws were less rigorously enforced.
+John Baptist Purcell was born at Mallow, County Cork, in Ireland on February 26, 1800, the son of Edward and Johanna Purcell who gave their children all the advantages of the education attainable at a time when the penal laws were less rigorously enforced.
 Purcell decided to seek higher education in the United States.

-Landing at Baltimore, Maryland, he soon obtained a teacher's certificate at Asbury College.
+Landing at Baltimore, Maryland, he soon obtained a teacher's certificate at Asbury College, a Methodist college in that city.
 He spent a year giving lessons as private tutor in some of the prominent families of Baltimore.
 His ambition, however, was to become a priest.

 On June 20, 1820, he entered Mount St. Mary's Seminary, Emmitsburg, Maryland.
 His knowledge of the classics helped him take charge of important classes in the college, and at the same time prepare himself for the priesthood by the study of philosophy, theology, and other branches of the ecclesiastical curriculum.

 After three years' study in the seminary he received tonsure and minor orders from Archbishop Ambrose Maréchal, of Baltimore, at the close of 1823.
-On March 1, 1824, in the company of Simon Gabriel Bruté, one of the professors of the seminary, afterwards first Bishop of Vincennes, he sailed for Europe to complete his studies in the Sulpician Seminaries of Issy and Paris.
-On May 26, 1826, he was one of 300 priests ordained in the Notre-Dame de Paris cathedral by Archbishop de Quelen.
+On March 1, 1824, in the company of Simon Gabriel Bruté, one of the professors of the seminary, afterwards first bishop of Vincennes, he sailed for Europe to complete his studies in the Sulpician Seminaries of Issy and Paris.

-Career
+Priesthood

+On May 26, 1826, Purcell was ordained to the priesthood, along with 299 other seminarians, in the Cathedral of Notre-Dame de Paris by Archbishop Hyacinthe-Louis de Quelen.

 After his ordination, Purcell continued his studies until the autumn of 1827, when he returned to the United States to enter Mount St. Mary's Seminary as professor.
 He afterwards became president, until his appointment as Bishop of Cincinnati, Ohio, to succeed Edward Fenwick.
-Purcell received notice of his appointment in August 1833, and was consecrated bishop in the cathedral of Baltimore, October 13, 1833, by Archbishop James Whitfield.
-He attended the sessions of the Third Provincial Council of Baltimore, which opened on the day of his consecration and continued for one week.

-Going from Baltimore by stage to Wheeling, and from Wheeling to Cincinnati by steamboat, he reached his destination on November 14, 1833.
-Bishops Benedict Joseph Flaget and John Baptist Mary David of Bardstown, Rese of Detroit, and a few priests met him and conducted him to the cathedral, which was on Sycamore Street.
-He was canonically installed by Bishop Flaget.